lilaq-project/lilaq-project.github.io/docs/tutorials/03-axis.md

 )
 ```

-Following the [styling and preset tutorial](styling-and-presets), we can wrap this up in a preset.
+Following the [styling and preset tutorial](styling-and-presets), we can wrap this up in a reusable preset.

 ```example
 #import "@preview/tiptoe:0.2.0"